elunna/nerfhack-changelog/README.md

   * No artifact forging
   * No armor recipes are available if you aren't a dwarf or orc.
   * Much narrower list of forgeable weapons, mostly bladed and blunt weapons.
-  * Only samurai can forge katanas and tsurugi.
+  * Only samurai can forge katanas, tsurugi, and shuriken.
   * Only dwarves can forge dwarvish items
   * Only orcs can forge orcish items
   * Forging recipes are displayed in the object lookup.